Frequently Asked Questions

 Pets are presently not allowed in apartment or condominium units.
-HomeEd has recently started allowing pets in townhome units, provided their owner receives prior approval from HomeEd and complies with the terms of our lease agreement and Tenant Handbook related to pets.
+HomeEd allows pets in townhome units, provided their owner receives prior approval from HomeEd and complies with the terms of our lease agreement and Resident Handbook related to pets.

 Tenants with service dogs or Emotional Support Animals in any may apply for an accommodation request across all forms of housing.

 Please see section 4 of our Resident Handbook for information on Pet Requirements and limitations.